Photography Life

 Nikon Z5

 The least expensive full-frame camera in Nikon’s lineup is the Z5.
-Depending on the sale, we’ve seen its new prices dip down as low as $1000, which is absurd for a camera that was released not that long ago in mid-2020.
+Depending on the sale, we’ve seen its new prices dip down as low as $1000, which is absurd for a full-frame camera that’s still quite good.
 (Check current price here.)
 The Z5’s specifications are as follows:

 This camera is an amazing value, full stop.
 Compared to the much more expensive Nikon Z6 II – which is already a good value camera – the Z5 gives up some high-FPS shooting, loses the camera’s top-panel LCD, has a 1.7x crop in 4K video, and otherwise is basically the same.